Have you ever wondered why the famous Castel del Monte has eight corners? here is why.

 The Hoatzin is a most peculiar bird and may be even the oldest in the world.
 It has surprising characteristics...

-In the National Museum of San Salvador (El Salvador) there stands a simple clay sculpture of a man.
-At first glance you think he is wrapped in feathers.
-At second glance, his clothes seem strange.
-And indeed they are.
-He wears a man's skin that has been stripped off and is decaying on his body....
+In the National Museum of San Salvador (El Salvador), there is a simple clay sculpture of a man.
+At first glance, it appears that he is adorned with feathers.
+However, upon closer inspection, his clothing appears peculiar.
+And indeed, it is.
+He is wearing the skin of a man that has been stripped off and...
 Continue Reading →

 El Salvador in Central America is one of the most volcanic and earthquake-hit countries in the world.
 Twenty-two volcanoes crowd into the smallest of spaces.
 There is hardly a place in the country from which one does not see these mighty giants.
 The capital San Salvador, on the other hand, has only few sights.
 Whatever...
 Continue Reading →